telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/troubleshooting.md

 ## The "X" DataSource configuration option is not available

 Not all settings of the DataSource are exposed via the `DataSource` fluent API.
-For full control over the DataSource consider using the client-side version of Kendo UI Grid.
+For full control over the DataSource consider using the [CustomDataSource](/aspnet-mvc/custom-datasource) fluent API or the client-side version of Kendo UI Grid.

 ## Client-side events are not raised in server bound mode